← All Articles

 Nothing kills an AI keynote faster than a failed live demonstration.
 Yet audiences consistently rate presentations with successful live demos as more credible and memorable than those using only recorded examples.

-According to our survey, 73% of event planners prefer speakers who incorporate live AI tool demonstrations, but 89% have witnessed technical failures that derailed presentations.
+In our experience, most event planners prefer speakers who incorporate live AI tool demonstrations, but nearly all have witnessed technical failures that derailed presentations.
 The solution involves hybrid approaches that feel live while minimizing risk.

 Professional AI keynote speakers prepare three versions of every demo: fully live with internet connectivity, simulated live using local recordings that appear real-time, and static screenshots with detailed narration.
 They seamlessly switch between versions based on technical conditions without audiences realizing the difference.